 Saturday, February 18, 2012

 The Death of God offers little you haven't heard before if you've ever looked into any doom metal.
 One part slow tempos, another part ominous guitar riffs, the next clean, yet low-placed vocals--that's Bells of Doom in a nutshell.
 Multifaceted, but never too complicated, Nicklas Rudolfsson plays every instrument on the demo.
-Normally I would hail this as some kind of feat, but the bulk of the instrumentals aren't elaborate enough and are relatively simple, the way doom metal should be if it wants to stay within the accepted scope of the subgenre.
-Abstract doom metal runs the risk of morphing into another type of metal, or at the very least, fusing with something completely different and becoming one of the contemporary bands that sidesteps the acknowledged boundaries of the music.
-Thankfully, Bells of Doom goes nowhere near that territory and sticks to strong, heavy riffs archetypal of subgenre, with tempos slowed to a dead halt that doom metal freaks expect from the music.
+Normally I would hail this as some kind of feat, but the bulk of the instrumentals are relatively simple, and the way doom metal should be if it wants to stay within the accepted scope of the subgenre.
+Abstract doom metal runs the risk of morphing into another type of metal or, at the very least, fusing with something completely different and becoming one of the contemporary bands that sidesteps the acknowledged boundaries of the music.
+Thankfully, Bells of Doom goes nowhere near that and sticks to strong, heavy riffs, while slowing tempos down enough to make any doom metal fan salivate.

-There's not much to dislike on The Death of God if you're a doom head, but if you come from a background of various types of metal, you might hope for colorful guitar solos or an enthusiastic vocal performance.
+There's not much to dislike on The Death of God if you're a doom-head, but if you come from a musical background, you might hope for colorful guitar solos or a crazy vocal performance.
 Quite frankly, both are pedestrian, even by doom metal standards and could have used a nudge in the right direction concerning a passionate showing.
 Nonetheless, when push comes to shove, they get the job done adequately.
 And really, complaints aren't going to get us anywhere because Bells of Doom has been dead for years now.
 There is no successor to this demo.
 It was a speck on everyone's radar when it was released.
 Still is.

-Clocking in at a measly 17.9 minutes, The Death of God leaves you wanting more.
+Clocking in at a measly 17 minutes, The Death of God leaves you wanting more.
 But you're not going to get more.
-Rudolfsson has moved on, presumably to bigger and better things, truly a loss if you ask me because his project had a ridiculous amount of potential.
+Rudolfsson has moved on, presumably to bigger and better things, which is truly a loss if you ask me because his project had a ridiculous amount of potential.
 I often catch myself thinking about what a full-length would be like or what an enhanced production would do for the music's longevity.
-Those and other factors would improve the already excellent formula Bells of Doom showed us with The Death of God, but, at this point, it would take a world catastrophe to shake it out of Europe's obscure metal culture.
+Those and other factors would improve the already excellent formula Bells of Doom showed us with The Death of God, but, at this point, it would take a world catastrophe to shake it out.
 Or, you know, a stroke of luck.
 I sincerely hope Rudolfsson will rekindle his love for the project and rejoin the blueprint Pentagram and others laid out so many years ago.